 Balto – Dog Hip Brace – Dysplasia

-This dog hip brace helps dogs suffering from hip dysplasia, reducing pain by exerting bilateral compression on the hips and help keeping the femoral head in place.
+This dog hip brace helps dogs suffering from hip dysplasia, reduces pain by exerting bilateral compression on the hips, and helps keep the femoral head in place.

 It is made of breathable and washable material that is both retentive and compressive.